 The vehicle lock-out prevention feature prevents you from locking yourself out of the vehicle.
-With the key in the ignition switch, all doors and the liftgate will automatically unlock if they are locked using the power door locks with either front door open.
+With the key in the ignition switch, all doors and the liftgate will automatically unlock if they are locked using the power door locks with any door or the liftgate open.